-Yes, if it is within a reasonable extent.
+Yes, to a reasonable extent.

 8.3 Is third party funding of competition law claims permitted?
 If so, has this option been used in many cases to date?

 There are no explicit provisions under Japanese law that prohibit such funding.
 We do not have knowledge as to whether such practice exists.